Role of an APE Assistant and Volunteer

 - Completed time as an APE volunteer with recommendation from APE Specialist to work

 - While working with students, keep social interaction with other assistants to a minimum

-- Keep the main focus on the student they're working with
+- Keep the main focus on the APE student

 - Eat lunch/snacks between classes and not in front of students

 - Ask questions if unsure of an exercise or situation

 - Seek direction and assistance before attempting a movement that may potentially cause injury to self or the student

 - Use proper technique at all times, wear comfortable and appropriate clothing

 - Assist students with disabilities with their exercise program

 - Set-up/take-down exercise equipment and ensure that equipment not in proper working order is reported